-To this day, Embrace relief distributed over 1 million lbs of food both domestically and internationally to people in need in over 40 countries.
-Over 935,200 people and families have been provided food packages A great portion of this food was distributed directly to people through delivery or community events, while the rest were donated to regional food banks and local pantries.
+To this day, Embrace Relief distributed over 1.5 million lbs of food both domestically and internationally to people in need in over 40 countries.
+1,027,211 families have been given food packages.
+A great portion of this food was distributed directly to people through delivery or community events, while the rest were donated to regional food banks and local pantries.

 Embrace Relief also built a soup kitchen in Malindi, Kenya that can serve hot meals up to 3,500 people a day and is still regularly supported by our organization.